 Insomnia is a harsh reality to face when struggling with opioid use disorder.
 Insomnia is characterized by irregular sleep and an inability to fall asleep.
 Lack of sleep affects a person’s overall mood, energy level, professional and personal life, health, and quality of life.

 Depression is a difficult pill to swallow.
 It’s a cloud that hangs over a person impacting their motivation, energy, mood, and overall enjoyment of life.
 Those who experience depression due to an opioid use disorder have more than likely been abusing the drug for a long time.

 Even when this is the case, other mental health disorders may exist at the same time.
 Though sometimes depression can come before a substance use disorder, it can also result from a substance use disorder.

 Those who suffer from any sort of substance use disorder oftentimes also suffer from a severe lack of judgment.
 When someone experiences a lack of judgment, they make decisions that have severe consequences.

 - Unprotected sex

 - Driving under the influence

 Those who suffer from opioid abuse tend to also struggle with financial issues.
 Oftentimes they will borrow money from family or ask for it from their loved ones.
-Not only that, but those who suffer from an opioid use disorder also perform poorly at work, leading to termination.
+Also, those suffering from opioid use disorder perform poorly at work, leading to termination.